spachava753/rollout/SPEC.md

       log "CPE installation complete!"
     execute: |
+      #!/bin/bash
+      set -euo pipefail

-      export PATH="/root/go/bin:/usr/local/go/bin:$PATH" && cpe -n -G --skip-stdin ${ROLLOUT_TASK_INSTRCUTIONS} 2>&1 | tee /logs/agent/cpe.txt
+      export PATH="/root/go/bin:/usr/local/go/bin:$PATH" && cpe -n -G --skip-stdin ${ROLLOUT_TASK_INSTRUCTION} 2>&1 | tee /logs/agent/cpe.txt
     env:
       ANTHROPIC_API_KEY: ${ANTHROPIC_API_KEY}
 ```

 Note that when defining a [job](###Job), you may provide environment variables that are set before running the installation and execution script.
 This is especially helpful if you need certain inputs to execute the agent based on the job definition, such as a model id, or generation parameters.

+In addition, there exists a special `oracle` agent, in which the `solution/` folder is copied to the `/oracle` path, and executed from the working directory.

 ### Container environment

-Environments in Rollout are containers, typically defined as Docker images using a `Dockerfile` in a task.
-The environment is maybe created on demand, or may re-use an existing snapshot to reduce build time.
-By default, snapshots are not created due to worries of
+Environments in Rollout are containers, typically defined as Docker images using a `Dockerfile` in a task `environment/` folder, as well as any artifacts that are used in the process of building the image to execute, such as dependencies or zip file artifacts that should be copied to the `Dockerfile`.
+The execution of the task in the container follows flow:

+1. **Image building:** Build the image using the `environment/Dockerfile`.
+Some platforms like Modal and Fly can build on their platform, where as the if the `environment.type` in `job.yaml` is docker, the image is built locally.
+2. **Start environment:** Start container with built image in platform (create sandbox via API calls with image, or deploy to Kubernetes as a Pod, with sleep comand) and keep it running.
+When starting, inject the `$ROLLOUT_TASK_INSTRUCTION` environment variable, which contains the task instruction.
+3. **Install agent:** Copy the agent install script into the container and execute.
+4. **Execute agent:** Copy the agent execute script into the container and execute.
+5. **Verify:** Copy the tasks `tests/` folder into the container at `/tests` and execute `/tests/tests.sh`
+6. **Create trial output:** Copy `/logs` folder to host.
+We copy this folder before stopping the container, as we may not have access to the file system after the container is stopped.
+7. **Stop environment:** Stop the execution of the running container.
+8. **Clean up (optional):** if delete is set to true (this is default), clean up resources like built images, pod in kubernetes, etc.

 We aim to support many cloud providers and platforms out of the box, including Fly, Modal, and Kubernetes.